-Total Federal Total Flow-Through X Eligible Children Proportionate Enrolled by Their Share for Total IDEA-Parents in Private Parentally Placed Eligible Public Schools Located in Private School and Private the LEA Children With School Disabilities
+Total Federal Flow-Through Total IDEA- Eligible Public and Private School Eligible Children Enrolled by Their Parents in Private Schools Located in the LEA Total Proportionate = Share for Parentally Placed Private School Children With Disabilities -- --- ---

 LEAs also must expend a proportionate share of their subgrant under section 619 (g) of IDEA for parentally placed children with disabilities aged 3 through 5 who are enrolled by their parents in private schools that meet the definition of "elementary school" in the final Part B regulations.
 "Elementary school" is defined as a nonprofit institutional day or residential school, including a public elementary charter school that provides elementary education, as determined under state law.
 This amount is calculated relative to the number of eligible parentally placed private school children aged 3 through 5 with disabilities compared to the total number of eligible children with disabilities in its jurisdiction aged 3 through 5.